nashwaan/xml-js/README.md

 ## Reporting

 Use [this link](https://github.com/nashwaan/xml-js/issues) to report an issue or bug.
-Please include a sample code or Jasmine test spec where the code is failing.
+Please include a sample code where the code is failing.

 # License